 Her mission is to create safe, sacred space and facilitate transformation.
 She believes in the powerful benefits of Yoga Nidra, mindfulness meditation, and relaxation for overall health, well-being, and resiliency in the face of challenges.
 She combines extensive scientific knowledge of the human body and effective integrative healing techniques to provide young people with tools to grow and thrive.
 Sara is here to remind every child of their ability to find peace and cultivate a healthy lifestyle.

 I visited the Southwest Institute of Healing Arts after several encounters with others who attended the school and their recommendations that I go for a visit.
 I arrived and spoke with an adviser and toured the facility and immediately realized it was the place I needed.
 I quit my job and enrolled in the 800 hour Advanced Yoga Teacher Training Program.
-I have completed my 200 hour "Unity" Yoga Teacher Training, and am pursuing the 500 hour Advanced Teacher Training, and certifications in Yoga Nidra, Transformational Yoga Coaching, Yoga Body Psychology, Hatha-Gong and Sound Healing, Prenatal, Yin, and Restorative Yoga.
+I have completed my 200 hour "Unity" Yoga Teacher Training and am certified in Sound Healing, Yin , and Restorative Yoga.
+I am currently pursuing the 500 hour Advanced Teacher Training, and certifications in Yoga Nidra, Transformational Yoga Coaching, Yoga Body Psychology, Hatha-Gong , and Yoga for PTSD.

 When I am not in school or practicing yoga myself, I enjoy spending time at home with my 11 year old son, attending drum circles, music festivals, and hiking.
 I enjoy reading about many different subjects including science, philosophy, psychology, world religions and mythologies.